ITC All-Purpose Gravies Review – We Tried Three Variants!

 Frequently Asked Questions

-Here are some interesting FAQs on ITC all-purpose gravy
+Here are some interesting FAQs on ITC Master Chef all-purpose gravies.

-The ITC All-purpose gravies are available online on Amazon as well as offline in super markets in cities like Delhi, Mumbai, Chennai, etc.
+The ITC All-purpose gravies are available online on various portals as well as offline in super markets.

 You are recommended to store the packs in a dry and hygienic place.
 Once opened, you can store it in your refrigerator.
 However, make sure to consume it within two days of opening.